FAQs

 How long do I press my flowers for?

 I recommend a minimum of two weeks, but many flowers will need longer.
 How long you press your flowers for very much depends on what you are pressing and the conditions the flowers are pressed in.
 How thick your flower is, when in its life-cycle you picked it, the conditions it was picked in, the environment it is being pressed in, the press and papers you are using and the methods you used to press the flower will all affect the length of time a flower presses.
-You can learn more in our guidebooks and courses.
+You can learn more in my guidebooks and courses.

 I press using parchment paper.
 Is this ok?

-I wouldn’t recommend using parchment paper to press flowers, or anything with a shiny/glossy surface.
+I don't recommend using parchment paper to press flowers, or anything with a shiny/glossy surface.
 You need to extract moisture from your flowers for them to dry out and parchment paper restricts this process, which leads to browning and mould.

 Can I press flowers in books?